EdenGri/SONiC/doc/validate_interface_name_length.md

 ## Yang tests:

-The following interfaces don't has a Yang test that check configuration of interface with a too long interface name therefore we will add one:
+The following interfaces don't has a Yang test that verify the interface name not exceed the allowed length therefore we will add one:

 ### Vxlan
 ### Vlan